nightmode/feri/README.md

 Looking to contribute?
 Here are some ideas on how you can help Feri.

  * Are your friends grunting and gulping their way through a broccoli brunch?
-Tell them about the best non-digestive themed build tool available.
-Feri!
+Tell them about the best non-digestive themed build tool available, Feri.
  * [Translate Feri](docs/multilingual.md#translation-guide) into other languages.
-Bonus points for Klingon!
+Bonus points for Klingon.
- * [Report issues on GitHub](https://github.com/ForestMist/feri/issues) or forget that and post Feri fan art to [DeviantArt](https://deviantart.com) instead!
+ * [Report issues on GitHub](https://github.com/ForestMist/feri/issues) or post Feri fan art to [DeviantArt](https://deviantart.com) instead!
  * Pull reqrests to improv spellng in documantations!

 ## License